Adhithya03/FOC_DOCS/HW_Interrupt.md

 ### HW Interrupt: A Closer Look

-Have you noticed the HW\_Interrupt block in the image?
-Let's dive deeper into it!
+Let's dive deeper into this block.

 ![alt text](image-1.png)